-Following a relatively short period of recovery after surgery, patients undergoing joint replacement surgery typically return to a high level of activity.
-Speed of recovery following surgery depends on your level of activity before surgery, general health and overall physical fitness, degree and duration of physical impairment before surgery, the type of surgery you had, and your expectations and motivation.
-Physical therapy and occupational therapy after joint replacement are very important.
+Following a relatively short period of recovery after surgery involving physical therapy, patients undergoing joint replacement surgery typically return to a high level of activity.
+Speed of recovery following surgery depends on your level of activity before surgery, general health and overall physical fitness, degree, and duration of physical impairment before surgery, and the type of surgery you had.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.